markonisic/wp-deploy/README.md

 privileges.
 You can apply the `chmod +x` on the script file to run it as an executable or run it with:
 `bash wp-deploy.sh`

 - Change the following variables to suit your needs:

 `DB_NAME="test_wp"
 DB_USER="test_user"
-DB_PASS="Test.Pass1"`
+DB_PASS="Test.Pass1"
+WP_DIR="wordpress"`

 After the script has finished, run the sudo mysql_secure_installation to secure the mysql login.
-That step I still haven't automated.
+That step I still haven't automated yet.